 ALL YOU NEED TO KNOW TO …NEGOTIATE YOUR LEASE

-If you rent a flat or a home in UK, it’s likely that you will have to sign an AST (Assured Shorthold Tenancy Agreement).
+If you rent a flat or a home in UK, you will have to sign an AST (Assured Shorthold Tenancy Agreement).
 These can vary hugely in detail and length from a two pages document to tens of pages of conditions and clauses.
 It’s important to understand what details should be included, and which are unnecessary or illegal to enforce.
-To secure the best deal while negotiating your lease terms, don’t forget to discuss all part of the tenancy agreement.
-Unlike in others European countries, each single detail of the AST can be debated.
-Don’t be afraid to read and check thoroughly each line of the Tenancy Agreement and be specific when negotiation time comes up.
+To negotiate your lease, don’t forget to check thoroughly each line of the Tenancy Agreement and be specific when negotiation time comes up

-Rental price, break clause, starting date, condition & specific concessions (pet…), Welcome Home London will conduct negotiations on your behalf; we can manage a discount on a weekly rent, or fight for a shorter break-clause, a later move, redecoration or new furniture which might be even more valuable for you.
+Rental price, break clause, start date, specific requests (pets, works…), Welcome Home London negotiate your lease on your behalf; we can manage a discount on a weekly rent, or fight for a shorter break-clause, a later move, redecoration or new furniture, which might be even more valuable for you.
 Rely on our expertise to get the best possible deal.

-To rent a property in the UK, you need to provide an extensive list of documents to prove your identity, employment and ability to pay the rent.
+To rent a property in the UK, you need to provide documents to prove your Right to Rent, employment and ability to pay the rent.
 Get everything scanned and prepared in advance!

 Proof of employment and earnings: